 - Download the YAML file generated for the cluster

-- Deploy the YAML file to your clusters to initiate the import process either using "kubectl" or "helm"
+- You can deploy the YAML file to your clusters to initiate the import process either using "kubectl" or "helm"

 - You must have cluster-admin privilege to import the cluster into the controller

 If successful, you should see output similar to the image below

 Once registration begins, and the k8s operator and cluster blueprint add-on components are successfully deployed,